RPemberton0198/FizzButt/README.md

 # FizzButt

-a template for JavaScript Remainder ? using If & Else if statements
+a template for the JavaScript Remainder Operation using IF & ELSE IF statements